bontebok/QAMWebSocketMod/README.md

 Where the width and height is the size for the QuadArrayMesh.
 The Mod will create the QuadArrayMesh automatically in the QAMWebSocket/Slot location using the width and height specified in the init message.

-To send a link update to the QuadArrayMesh, send the following JSON:
+To send a link update to the QuadArrayMesh, send the following JSON via the WebSocket:

 ```
 {